-NOW, THEREFORE, BE IT RESOLVED that the Governing Board of the Oak Park Unified School District hereby authorizes the District Superintendent or the Superintendent's designee to notify the employee named on Exhibit A attached hereto that he or she may be released from his or her administrative position effective at the end of the 2016-2017 school year and reassigned for the 2017-2018 school year.
-The District
+NOW, THEREFORE, BE IT RESOLVED that the Governing Board of the Oak Park Unified School District hereby authorizes and directs the District Superintendent or the Superintendent's designee to notify the employee named on Exhibit A, attached hereto, of the Board's decision to that he or she may be released and reassign him or her from his or her current administrative position effective at the end of the 2016-2017 school year and reassigned him or her for the 2017-2018 school year in accordance with Education Code section 44951 and other appropriate provisions of law.

-Superintendent or Superintendent's designee is further authorized to take any other actions necessary to consummate the intent of this Resolution, including notification to the affected employee of his or her assignment for the ensuing school year.
+BE IT FURTHER RESOLVED that The District Superintendent or Superintendent's designee is further authorized to take any other actions necessary to consummate the intent of this Resolution, including notification to the affected employee of his or her assignment for the ensuing school year.

-THE FOREGOING RESOLUTION was adopted by the Governing Board of the Oak Park Unified School District of Ventura County, California, at a regularly scheduled meeting of the Governing Board held on February 21, 2017, by the following vote: AYES: NOES: ABSENT: ABSTAIN: Dated: February 21, 2017 President Board of Trustees Oak Park Unified School District Ventura County, California CERTIFIED AS A TRUE AND CORRECT COPY:
+The foregoing resolution was adopted by the Governing Board of the Oak Park Unified School District of Ventura County, California, at a regularly scheduled meeting of the Governing Board held on February 21, 2017, by the following vote: AYES: NOES: ABSENT: ABSTAIN: Dated: February 21, 2017 President Board of Trustees Oak Park Unified School District Ventura County, California CERTIFIED AS A TRUE AND CORRECT COPY: Clerk

-Clerk